syncthing/docs/specs/bep-v1.rst

 When the **compression** field is **NONE**, the message is directly in protocol buffer format.

-When the compression field is **LZ4**, the message consists of a four byte integer describing the uncompressed message length followed by a single LZ4 block.
+When the compression field is **LZ4**, the message consists of a 32 bit integer describing the uncompressed message length followed by a single LZ4 block.
 After decompressing the LZ4 block it should be interpreted as a protocol buffer message just as in the uncompressed case.